 DHS recognizes that increased access to research data and information can encourage research collaboration and help successfully address the nation’s constantly evolving homeland security challenges.
 Increased access to releasable results of DHS research promotes development of a Homeland Security-related industrial base, increases the credibility of associated program managers, subject matter experts, researchers, contracted developers, sponsors and stakeholders in the scientific community.

-In April 2019, DHS published its sixteenth Integrated Strategy for High-Risk Management (Integrated Strategy).
+In March 2020, DHS published its most recent Integrated Strategy for High-Risk Management (Integrated Strategy).
 The Integrated Strategy provides an overview of progress made to address the Strengthening Department of Homeland Security Management Functions area on the Government Accountability Office (GAO) High-Risk List.

 FY21 Congressional Justification.